-What is a Personal Injury Lawsuit?
-What Makes a Good Case?
+Understanding Personal Injury Cases & What Makes a Good Case

 If you have been injured in an accident as a result of the negligence of another individual or entity you may have grounds to file a personal injury lawsuit against the responsible party.
-When pursuing a personal injury claim, you are not dealing with the responsible party, but rather their liability insurance company. it is up to either the insurance company or a courtroom to decide
+When pursuing a personal injury case, you are not dealing with the responsible party, but rather their liability insurance company. it is up to either the insurance company or a courtroom to decide.

 Types of Personal Injury Cases

 The heart of a personal injury case is negligence.
 Can you prove that the other party’s negligence caused your injury?
 If you can prove with evidence that this is true, then you have a good case.
 The most common types of personal injury cases that the Scranton Law Firm handles are: